ITU-BDSA23-GROUP27/Chirp/docs/report.md

 1. Simplicity: Setting up GitHub OAuth is very simple.
 You only need to create a GitHub OAuth application and add the client id and client secret to the application.
 You don't need to set up a database or anything else.

-2. Documentation: GitHub provides clear and extensive documentation for OAuth, and integrating it with ASP.NET Identity is also well documented.
+2. Documentation: GitHub provides clear and extensive documentation for OAuth and integrating it with ASP.NET Identity is also well documented.
 This makes it easy to set up and use.

 3. Community Support: Since GitHub OAuth is widely used, there is a lot of community support available.
 If you run into any problems, you can easily find a solution online.